dime-worldbank/dimeanalytics/cloud-resources/README.md

 You usually only need to give the domain an not the full URL.
-For example, if you intend to scrape a few twitter accounts, then you only need to provide the URL_ `https://twitter.com` _and not one for each full URL with twitter handles._"
+For example, if you intend to scrape a few twitter accounts, then you only need to provide the URL_ `https://twitter.com` _and not one for each full URL with twitter handles._

-"_You also need to provide details if the systems needs to: access data from the internet, install libraries from a non-standard repository etc.
+_You also need to provide details if the systems needs to: access data from the internet, install libraries from a non-standard repository etc.
 You also need to specify if the resource needs to be able to receive requests from the internet.
-For example, if data will be pushed to this system from another resource._"
+For example, if data will be pushed to this system from another resource._